pncsoares/chrome-dino/README.md

 # How to play

+1. Open the following URL: https://pncsoares.github.io/chrome-dino/src
-Press any key to start and then `space` to jump.
+1. Press any key to start and then `space` to jump.

 # Setup